operasoftware/devopera/tv/_posts/2012-02-10-html5-audio-video-in-opera-tv-store-apps.md

 ## Testing

-[Opera TV Emulator][1] supports above audio and video formats but without ABR and DRM.
-You can test h.264 streaming or audio playback in your application with it.
+[Opera TV Emulator][1] supports the above audio and video formats but without ABR and DRM.
+You can test H.264 streaming or audio playback in your application with it.
 Please note that — because of licensing reasons — the H.264 codecs are not installed by default.
 See the [emulator’s user guide][2] for information of how to install these codecs.

-Since the [Opera TV Emulator][1] doesn't support any ABR nor DRM formats, the only wat to test such streams in your application is to use a retail device.
+Since the [Opera TV Emulator][1] doesn't support any ABR no DRM formats, the only way to test such streams in your application is to use a retail device.
 We recommend to use Sony Blue-ray Disc Players 2013 or 2014 models e.g. BDP-S1100 or BDP-S1200.
-For more info on how to test your app inside the Opera TV Store see [this article][4].
+For more info on how to test your app inside the Opera TV Store see [our article][4] about it.

 [1]: http://www.operasoftware.com/products/tv-emulator
 [2]: http://dev.opera.com/tv/opera-tv-emulator/#h264-codec